Solihull: Later medieval era

 By 1295, the Manor of Solihull had passed from the Odingsells via heiress to the de Birmingham family, however they in turn quickly passed it into the Le Despencer family.
 The Despencers found themselves at odds with the Trussell family of nearby Nuthurst (now in the borough of Solihull) during the baronial revolt under Edward II.
 The warring between the two families ended when Sir William Trussell of Nuthurst led the invasion of England by Queen Isabella against Edward II, which installed Edward III on the throne.
 Hugh Despenser was executed and Sir William Trussell was made the King's Secretary of State for England under Edward III.
 The rivalry between the two families was intense, and at one point the grandson of Sir William Trussell, Sir John Trussell, abducted the widow of Hugh Despenser's grandson (also called Hugh Despenser), after he was killed in battle, and forced her to marry him in an ultimately futile attempt to take the manor of Solihull.
 The Despencers would briefly fall back into favour some years later when helping with the campaigns of Edward the Black Prince.

 It is during this time in the 14th century that Hobs Moat Castle is believed to have fallen into ruin.
 Antiquary Sir William Dugdale would visit the site three centuries later in 1656, finding only "a large Moat" and was informed by the locals that the castle there had long since been removed.
 The Odingsells had built a new purpose-built manor house closer to the new town centre, called Silhill Hall, at some point in the 13th century.
+It is believed that through much of their ownership of the manor the Despencers would rent out Silhill Hall, or have their stewards reside there.